Tantura massacre: Academic commentary

-Morris further pointed out issues with the scoring of the second version of Katz's thesis in that the two referees who gave anomalously low scores had been co-authors of an IDF book in which it was argued that ”… the Israeli Army had carried out only a ‘partial expulsion’ of the populations of the Arab towns of Lydda and Ramlah and dismissed the charge that the troops had massacred Lydda townspeople, some of them inside a mosque, on July 12, 1948”, whereas IDF records from the IDF archive show that a full-scale expulsion had been carried out and that Yiftah Brigade troops killed some 250 townspeople.
+Morris further pointed out issues with the scoring of the second version of Katz's thesis in that the two referees who gave anomalously low scores had been co-authors of an IDF book which said of the July 1948 expulsions and massacres at Lydda and Ramle that "the Israeli Army had carried out only a ‘partial expulsion’ of the populations" and which "dismissed the charge that the troops had massacred Lydda townspeople”, whereas records from the IDF archive show that a full-scale expulsion had been carried out and that Yiftah Brigade troops had killed some 250 townspeople.

 There were plans in 2004 to exhume bodies from a site between Nahsholim and Dor believed to be a mass grave, but this has not happened.

-In 2006, Katz's presentation of the facts was disputed again by the Israeli historian Yoav Gelber who was to play a key role in discrediting Katz's research.
+In 2006, Katz's presentation of the facts was disputed again by the Israeli historian Yoav Gelber who was to play a key role in the efforts to discredit Katz's research.

-Subsequent developments
+2022 documentary

 In January 2022, a documentary film on the subject by Alon Schwarz called Tantura was screened at the 2022 Sundance Film Festival.
 Several Israeli veterans interviewed said they had witnessed a massacre at Tantura after the village had surrendered.
-Many of the interviewees gave descriptions, with the numbers of victims who were shot dead from “a few” to “several dozen” or “more than 200”.
+Many of the interviewees gave descriptions, with the numbers of victims who were shot dead from "a few" to "several dozen" or "more than 200".
 The latter estimate was provided by a resident of Zikhron Ya'akov who stated he had helped bury the victims.
 They affirmed that soldiers in the Alexandroni Brigade had murdered unarmed men after the battle had ended, and the victims were indeed buried in a mass grave, now located under the Dor Beach parking lot near Nahsholim kibbutz.
-Other interviewees explicitly denied a massacre had taken place.
+Some of the soldiers interviewed denied a massacre had taken place.
 The screening also prompted entities including the Palestinian Authority and the editorial board of Haaretz to call for a commission to investigate another alleged mass grave site near Mount Carmel.

-University of Haifa history professor Yoav Gelber told Schwarz in Tantura Katz's thesis was flawed due to its heavy reliance on oral testimony, and later criticized the film after it was screened due to what The New York Times paraphrased as "a paucity of other documentation [besides oral sources]."
+University of Haifa history professor Yoav Gelber told Schwarz in Tantura that Katz's thesis was flawed due to its heavy reliance on oral testimony, and later criticized the film after it was screened due to what The New York Times paraphrased as "a paucity of other documentation [besides oral sources]."
+This criticism and others about the film were also made by Benny Morris.
 The family of one of the veterans interviewed accused Schwarz of misrepresenting the veteran's account, and another veteran said a massacre had happened but told The New York Times that the Israeli soldiers had acted without orders.

+In Tantura, Judge Drora Pilpel who presided over the court in which Theodore Katz had been accused years earlier, is shown listening to tapes with testimonies of soldiers from the Alexandroni brigade talking about having killed Arab civilians.
+Pilpel reacts by saying "This I never heard.
+If it's true, it is a shame...If he (Katz) had such things, he should have seen it through."